JuliaManifolds/ManifoldsBase.jl/docs/src/vector_transports.md

 Private=false
 ```

-## Types of Retractions
+## Types of vector transports

-To distinguish different types of retractions, the last argument of the (inverse) retraction
-specifies a type.
-The following ones are available.
+To distinguish different types of vector transport we introduce the [`AbstractVectorTransportMethod`](@ref).
+The following concrete types are available.

 ```@autodocs
 Modules = [ManifoldsBase]